 Dependent Care Flexible Spending Accounts

 If you signed up for a dependent care flexible spending account (FSA) last November during open enrollment or have a qualifying life event, you can use your FSA to pay for the care of a dependent.
 Qualifying dependents must live with you and are 12 years old or younger.
 A person age 13 or older qualifies if they are physically or mentally incapable of self-care and regularly spends at least eight hours a day in your household.
 Dependent care FSAs are designed to reimburse you for eligible dependent care expenses so that you can care for your loved ones while you're at work.

 Parent Support Group

-The AU Parent Support Group is an opt-in group of faculty and staff who share information, support and guidance as parents.
-The group gets together to share helpful information about AU’s benefit plans, ways to maintain healthy lifestyle when balancing work and family, and offers informal networking opportunities.
-To join the listserv or the Teams site, please email email@example.com.
+The AU Parent Support Group is an opt-in group of faculty and staff who share information, support, and guidance as parents.
+The group gets together to share helpful information about AU’s benefit plans, ways to maintain a healthy lifestyle when balancing work and family, and offers informal networking opportunities.
+To join the listserv or the Teams site, please email firstname.lastname@example.org.